Bedrock-OSS/bedrock-wiki/docs/new-guide/project-setup.md

 }
 ```

 Now, we can add a little trick to creating add-ons.
-If you look at the UUID's I put in both the BP and RP you'll notice the UUID in the `dependecies` of the BP is the same as the UUID from the RP.
-This makes it so that if both the RP and BP are on your device you will only need to assign the BP to your world and the RP will get applied automatically too!
+If you look at the UUIDs I put in both the BP and RP, you'll notice the UUID in the `dependencies` of the BP is the same as the UUID from the RP.
+This makes it so that if both the RP and BP are on your device, you will only need to assign the BP to your world, and the RP will get applied automatically too!

-_Now, make sure you replaced all the UUID's with NEW ones **and** that the UUID from the RP is the exact same as the one in the `dependecies` of the BP._
+_Now, make sure you replaced all the UUIDs with NEW ones **and** that the UUID from the RP is the exact same as the one in the `dependencies` of the BP._

 #